zuzia-dev/Easybox-904xDSL/README.md

 ## Small [Recovery] with GUI for the Easybox 904 xDSL
 In case of problems (e.g. bootloop) or if you want to update an older image (<2018-03-11), you need to perform the update in the Recovery.
 Recovery based on OpenWrt.
-Available in two versions: SMP and VPE: https://github.com/zuzia-dev/Easybox-904xDSL/releases/tag/v2.Recovery
+#### Available in two versions ->  [Fullimage.img - ver.
+SMP and Fullimage.img - ver.
+VPE](https://github.com/zuzia-dev/Easybox-904xDSL/releases/tag/v2.Recovery)

 Included:
 - support USB 2.0